MirisWisdom/Albumin/doc/track.md

 - Comment
 - Artists

-Metadata can be mass assigned through parameters when invoking Gunloader.
+Metadata can be mass assigned through parameters when invoking Albumin.
 Each individual track's metadata can be granularly edited in the [compiled `.gun` file](./compiling.md) before the [encoding](./encoding.md) process.

 ### Comment

-If a [track](./track.md) has a blank comment, Gunloader will attempt to assign the YouTube video URL as the comment.
+If a [track](./track.md) has a blank comment, Albumin will attempt to assign the YouTube video URL as the comment.
 This can only be possible if:

 A. The source is a YouTube URL; or
 B. The local file has a YouTube ID as its name